imperva/dsfkit/README.md

       <td>1.7.14
       </td>
       <td>
-        1. Fixed a bug in Azure mx module when using private IP.
+        1. Fixed a bug in Azure mx module when using a private IP.
         <br/>2.
-Add DRA readiness timeout.
+Added a DRA readiness timeout.
         <br/>3.
-Small documentation Improvements.
+Small documentation improvements.
       </td>
     </tr>
 </table>